 [JAVAHOST] JAVAHOST_HOSTNAME_OR_IP_ADDRESSES = "host:9506";

-Build a data model for Oracle Planning and Budgeting Cloud, then upload it to Oracle Analytics Cloud Enterprise Edition.
+Build a data model on Cloud EPM Platform, then upload it to Oracle Analytics Cloud Enterprise Edition.

 In your local environment, start Oracle Analytics Developer Client Tool, and create a repository.

 From the File menu, select Import Metadata to start the import wizard.

 In the Select Data Source page, select Hyperion ADM from the Connection Type list.